Neunerlei/docker-images/docs/node-nginx.md

 ### Customization Methods

-There are three primary ways to customize the container's configuration:
+There are multiple ways to customize the container's behavior and configuration.
+Here are the primary methods:

-#### 1. Adding Custom NGINX Snippets (Recommended for most cases)
+#### 1. Adding Custom NGINX Snippets

 This is the standard, additive approach for extending NGINX.
 It's perfect for adding headers, redirects, or custom `location` blocks.